Vincent de Tourdonnet - Musical Theatre Writer - Director

 Picture

-Current projects include a new revised rock version of Jeanne, the Joan of Arc Musical, and an electronic musical based on the Andrew Moodie play The Real McCoy, about the African-Canadian inventor who helped revolutionize the steam engine.
+Currently, Vincent is adapting an electronic musical from the Andrew Moodie play The Real McCoy, about the black Canadian inventor who helped revolutionize the steam engine.
+He is collaborating with with Nicholas Murray of Lal and Rosalind Mills.